DaJoker29/worldbuilding-project-omd/Meeting Notes/Meeting 13 - 11.03.2025.md

 **Next Steps**:
 - Flesh out Dragonfire Abbey with some images (and maps).
 - Any specific creatures we might want to add.
+- Trying to figure out how the continents connect to one another.